Don’t you just hate the price of petrol!

-To infuse water, add your chosen flavours to the bottom of large jar.
+To infuse water, add your chosen flavours to the bottom of a large jar.
 ‘Muddle’ them a little by giving them a little squish with the end of a wooden spoon (or anything you have at hand, really).

 Top with filtered water and leave for at least 10 minutes for the flavours to develop.
 Or you can refrigerate overnight for a cold, full-flavoured drink.

 Here are some flavour combo ideas to make water taste better:

 - Lemon and ginger

 - Pineapple and mint

 - Strawberry and basil (this is a surprisingly amazing combo – I love strawberry jam and pesto, no kidding!)

 - Peaches or Nectarines and blueberries